Joellen Russell: Career and impact of research

-Russell is one of founding members of Science Moms, a nonpartisan group of climate scientists, who are also mothers, working to demystify climate change.

 Impact

 Russell is one of the 14 climate scientists behind an amicus curiae brief supporting the plaintiff in the historic 2007 U.S. Supreme Court decision on carbon dioxide emissions and climate change, Commonwealth of Massachusetts, et al. v.
 U.S. Environmental Protection Agency.
 This amicus brief was the only one cited in this landmark decision that established that carbon dioxide is an atmospheric pollutant and that the EPA must regulate it.

+In 2020, Russell and Dr. Katherine Hayhoe founded Science Moms, a nonpartisan group of climate scientists, who are also mothers, working to demystify climate change.